 Kayleigh Bryant-Greenwell on considering the vital role of social justice in defining the future of the 21st Century Museum

-Kayleigh Bryant-Greenwell will be speaking at Museum Ideas 2019
+Kayleigh Bryant-Greenwell gave the keynote talk at Museum Ideas 2019

 In considering the future of museums it seems museums still operate in the past.
 Museums are of course stewards of the past, but in terms of progressive thinking, museums still seem stuck with a 19th Century mindset.
 The future of museums needs to be distinctly decolonized, inclusive, and truthful in regards to institutional histories.
 While equity and inclusion are necessities of responsible museum programming and practice, in clinging to the notion of neutrality, our profession as a whole is still far from exemplifying an honest future.